cabforum/smime/SBR.md

 ### 3.2.2  Authentication of organization and mailbox identity

 The CA MAY only include the `subject:organizationName` attribute in Certificates for Applicants verified to meet the requirements of one of the following Subject types.
-The CA SHALL NOT issue a Certificate if:

-   1. The entity's Jurisdiction of Incorporation, Registration, Charter, or License, its Place of Business, or the identified Principal Individual associated with the entity are located or residing in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; or
-   2. The entity or the identified Principal Individual associated with the entity are listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

-a. __Private Organization Subjects__
+1. **Private Organization Subjects**

    An Applicant qualifies as a Private Organization if:

-  1. The entity's legal existence is created or recognized by a by a filing with (or an act of) the Incorporating or Registration Agency in its Jurisdiction of Incorporation or Registration (e.g., by issuance of a certificate of incorporation, registration number, etc.) or created or recognized by a Government Agency (e.g. under a charter, treaty, convention, or equivalent recognition instrument);
+     a.
+The entity's legal existence is created or recognized by a by a filing with (or an act of) the Incorporating or Registration Agency in its Jurisdiction of Incorporation or Registration (e.g., by issuance of a certificate of incorporation, registration number, etc.) or created or recognized by a Government Agency (e.g. under a charter, treaty, convention, or equivalent recognition instrument);
-  2. The entity designated with the Incorporating or Registration Agency a Registered Agent, a Registered Office (as required under the laws of the Jurisdiction of Incorporation or Registration), or an equivalent facility;
+     b.
+The entity designated with the Incorporating or Registration Agency a Registered Agent, a Registered Office (as required under the laws of the Jurisdiction of Incorporation or Registration), or an equivalent facility;
-  3. The entity is not designated on the records of the Incorporating or Registration Agency by labels such as "inactive," "invalid," "not current," or the equivalent; and
+     c.
+The entity is not designated on the records of the Incorporating or Registration Agency by labels such as "inactive," "invalid," "not current," or the equivalent; and
-  4. The entity has a verifiable physical existence and business presence.
+     d.
+The entity has a verifiable physical existence and business presence.

-b. __Government Entity Subjects__
+2. **Government Entity Subjects**

    An Applicant qualifies as a Government Entity if the entity's legal existence was established by the political subdivision in which the entity operates.

-c. __Business Entity Subjects__
+3. **Business Entity Subjects**

    An Applicant qualifies as a Business Entity if:

-   1. The entity is a legally recognized entity that filed certain forms with a Registration Agency in its jurisdiction, the Registration Agency issued or approved the entity's charter, certificate, or license, and the entity's existence can be verified with that Registration Agency;
+      a.
+The entity is a legally recognized entity that filed certain forms with a Registration Agency in its jurisdiction, the Registration Agency issued or approved the entity's charter, certificate, or license, and the entity's existence can be verified with that Registration Agency;
-   2. The entity has a verifiable physical existence and business presence;
+      b.
+The entity has a verifiable physical existence and business presence;
-   3. At least one Principal Individual associated with the entity is identified and validated by the CA;
+      c.
+At least one Principal Individual associated with the entity is identified and validated by the CA;
-   4. The identified Principal Individual attests to the representations made in the Subscriber Agreement; and
+      d.
+The identified Principal Individual attests to the representations made in the Subscriber Agreement; and
-   5. The CA verifies the entity's use of any assumed name used to represent the entity pursuant to the requirements of [Section X].
+      e.
+The CA verifies the entity's use of any assumed name used to represent the entity pursuant to the requirements of [Section X].

-   d. __Non-Commercial Entity Subjects__
+4. **Non-Commercial Entity Subjects**

    An Applicant qualifies as a Non-Commercial Entity if the Applicant is an International Organization Entity, created under a charter, treaty, convention or equivalent instrument that was signed by, or on behalf of, more than one country's government.
 The CA/Browser Forum may publish a listing of Applicants that qualify as an International Organization

    Subsidiary organizations or agencies of an entity that qualifies as a Non-Commercial Entity also qualify for Certificates as a Non-Commercial Entity.

+The CA SHALL NOT issue a Certificate if:

+   1. The entity's Jurisdiction of Incorporation, Registration, Charter, or License, its Place of Business, or the identified Principal Individual associated with the entity are located or residing in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; or
+   2. The entity or the identified Principal Individual associated with the entity are listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

 #### 3.2.2.1  Authentication of organization identity